insure logo

 How much is non-owner car insurance in Maine’s 10 biggest cities?

-The most populous cities in Maine have varying non-owner insurance rates.
-The cost of non-owner insurance in Lewiston is the most expensive at $270; Bangor has the cheapest rates of the largest cities in the state at $234.
+The largest cities in Maine have different non-owner insurance rates.
+The cost of non-owner insurance in Westbrook is the highest at $239.
+Bangor has the least expensive rates of the largest cities in the state at $192.

 Non-owner auto rates in Maine’s 10 largest cities